Public Health Workers In Kansas Walk Away Over Pressure From Pandemic Politics

 Baldetti's story isn't unique.
 The pressure of dealing with the pandemic and the politics surrounding it has triggered an exodus of public health workers in Kansas.

 The same pressures are thinning the ranks of local public health officials across the country.
-Many are leaving because they've been physically threatened or "politically scapegoated" for doing their jobs, Lori Freeman, chief executive of the National Association of County and City Health Officials, told National Public Radio.
+Many are leaving because they've been physically threatened or "politically scapegoated" for doing their jobs, Lori Freeman, chief executive of the National Association of County and City Health Officials, told NPR.

 Frustration, fear and fatigue